An India in retreat has implications

 Perhaps it has something to do with the quality of advice it receives.
 Last year, in a bureaucratic manoeuvre, the No. 2 man in RAW, known for his forthright opinions, was sent into retirement rather than promoted to the top post.

-Likewise, even as Mr Modi announced he would appoint a first-ever chief of defence staff on Aug 15 last year, he waited for the blunt-spoken air force chief, senior-most of the three services chiefs, to retire last September before handing the job to the superannuating army chief, an officer seen as more aligned with BJP thinking.
+Likewise, even as Mr Modi announced on Aug 15 last year that he would appoint a first-ever chief of defence staff, he waited for the blunt-spoken air force chief, senior-most of the three services chiefs, to retire last September before handing the job to the superannuating army chief, an officer seen as more aligned with BJP thinking.
 India may be paying the price for its leadership's penchant for living in an echo chamber.

 These tensions are also a source of anxiety for South-east Asia, sandwiched as it is between the giants.